-2. Don’t Trade Your Old Car into the Dealership
+2. Don’t Necessarily Trade Your Old Car Into the Dealership

-Don’t trade your current car in to a dealership if you want to maximize what you get in return.
+Don’t trade your current car into a dealership if you want to maximize what you get in return.
 In general, you will be able to get more for your old car by selling it to a private buyer.
-It will require more work on your part, but the extra money can be worth it for most people!
+It will require more work on your part, but the extra money can be worth it for some.
 This applies whether you are leasing or buying a car.

 4. Know Your Credit Score, and Understand Its Impact

-5. Have a Copy of Your Existing Car Insurance or Know Who You’ll Have Insure You New Car
+5. Have a Copy of Your Existing Car Insurance or Know Who Which Insurance Company Will Cover Your New Car